Madame Nhu: Advocacy

-During her brother-in-law's presidency, Madame Nhu pushed for the passing of "morality laws" outlawing abortion, adultery, divorce, contraceptives, dance halls, beauty pageants, boxing matches, and animal fighting, and closed down the brothels and opium dens.
-She was widely mocked by the public who regarded her as a hypocrite, with older Vietnamese believing her décolleté gowns to be sexually suggestive.
-In Vietnam's Confucian culture, overt displays of sexuality are considered inappropriate.
-Her family received further scorn as her sister Trần Lệ Chi, who was married to Nguyển Hữu Châu, had a French lover named Etienne Oggeri, and critics alleged that Madame Nhu introduced the "morality laws" so that her sister's husband could not get a divorce.
-Since he was extremely wealthy, the Ngô family would have lost highly valuable assets.
+During her brother-in-law's presidency, Madame Nhu pushed for the passing of "morality laws" outlawing abortion, adultery, divorce, contraceptives, dance halls, beauty pageants, boxing and animal fighting, and closed down all brothels and opium dens.
+She was widely mocked by the public who regarded her as a hypocrite, with some considering the boat neck áo dài she played a major role in creating to be sexually suggestive and therefore inappropriate.
+Her family received further scorn as her sister Trần Lệ Chi, who was married to Nguyễn Hữu Châu, had a French lover named Étienne Oggeri, and critics alleged that Madame Nhu introduced the "morality laws" so that her sister's husband could not get a divorce.
+Since Châu was also wealthy, the Ngô family would have lost highly valuable assets.
 In addition, her brother, Khiêm, used his government connections to bilk rich entrepreneurs.
 Diệm had stated before becoming president, "The history of China bears witness to the grave crises brought on by the empresses and their relatives."
 The Diệm regime tended to favor giving high positions to Roman Catholics, which alienated the Buddhist majority over time.

 Madame Nhu exerted influence with her fiery attitude, often abusing Diệm and Nhu, who bowed to her angry tirades.
 Madame Nhu was frequently mocked by the media for her ostentatious flaunting of power, and was sometimes called the "Dragon Lady", as well as "Lucretia Borgia" and "The Queen Bee".
 She once stated "Power is wonderful.
 Total power is totally wonderful."
 In Vietnam, Madame Nhu was called the Tiger Lady as dragons are considered lucky and benevolent (mythical) animals in Vietnamese culture that are the wise and kindly friends of humanity, whereas the tiger is considered a symbol of ferocity, and many Vietnamese found the term "Dragon Lady" mystifying and insulting.
 She once told a group of American congressmen, "I'm not exactly afraid of death.
-I love power and in the next life I have a chance to be even more powerful than I am."
+I love power and in the next life I have a chance to be even more powerful than I am.
 U.S. Defense Secretary McNamara noted that "I saw Madame Nhu as bright, forceful, and beautiful, but also diabolical and scheming—a true sorceress."

 She had a message to Diệm's opponents: "We will track down, neutralize and extirpate all these scabby sheep."
 French journalist François Sully wrote that Madame Nhu was "conceited, and obsessed with a drive for power that far surpasses that of even her husband ...
 It is no exaggeration to say that Madame Nhu is the most detested personality in South Vietnam."
 Sully was promptly expelled from Vietnam by the Ngô family.